AntoSalazar/HackathonHubTech/README.md

-# Awesome Project Build with TypeORM
+# Hackathon HubTech 2025 problem

 Steps to run this project: